5 Essential Leadership Principles for Success in Everything

 The hardest I had ever cried was in the fourth grade.
 I was sobbing uncontrollably on the bus from school to home.
 I was minutes away from having to confess to my mother that I had done something I had never done before—I got a B on my report card.

 In our household, grades below excellent (all As) were not welcome.
+My parents made it very clear why education is important.
 If I brought home a report card where I dropped from a 98 to a 96, my mom would be on my ass about why I hadn’t gone up to 100 instead.
 She was always loving, but when it came to performance at school—She.
 Did.
 Not.
 Play.
 Exceptional was the only outcome accepted.
-My mother’s high expectations are why I have such exacting standards now, including for myself.

 As a country we could take a play out of my mother’s book and follow her leadership principles.
 America shouldn’t settle for anything less than exceptional when it comes to training the workforce of tomorrow, building the infrastructure of the future, or having the best healthcare for our citizens.
 We should be honest with ourselves and accept the fact that we can and should do better.